WoW Classic Rogue Guide - The Best Rogue builds for Vanilla

 Kidney Shot - finisher, stuns the target consuming combo points.
 The more combo points it uses, the longer the stun duration.

 Sap - incapacitates target for maximum of 25 seconds.
 Works only on Humanoids that are out of combat.
 Damage dealt to them will revive the sapped target.
 Only one enemy can be sapped at the time.

 Abilities scale off of Specialization, Weapon Damage, Attack Power and so on.
 Depending on the path you chose, you may want to max different talents.

 Best profession for Rogue

 Profession for each class and race means something different.
 Before creating a character you should already know its purpose.
 Is it going to be a farmer?
 Go for farming race and farming professions.
 Damage dealer?
 Quester or PvPer?
 Raid healer or main tank?
-Days, where you stepped into the game and casually tried everything without having slight idea if it makes sense, are long gone.
-Now after few (more than few actually) years since introduction of WoW you need to be specialized.
+Days, where you stepped into the game and casually tried everything without having a slight idea if it makes sense, are long gone.
+Now after a few (more than a few actually) years since the introduction of WoW you need to be specialized.

 In theory most of professions guides do not point out the one and only profession for Rogue, but guides have no idea what are you going to do.
 Your upcoming focus should determine your choice, as professions will be your main gold generating tool.

 Leatherworking and skinning